shanegibbs/toolbox/README.md

 ## caller use cases

+1. `sham run ubuntu` - single use by default?
 1. `sham run ubuntu ls` - single use by default?
 1. `sham` - maybe? tricky with multiple sham containers
 1. `ubuntu`